stanzixinwan/del-game/README.md

 # del-game
-A standalone game inspired by "werewolf" and "among us".
+A multi-agent deduction game system inspired by "werewolf" and "among us".
 AI players use dynamic epistemic logic to reason and decide.